-Please note that prices do not include accommodation in or travel to Toronto.
-There will be an optional trip to Niagara Falls (£25 per person) for a small number of delegates on Monday 7 September prior to the main convention starting - details will be sent in the booking confirmation details.
+Prices will be announced at rates for (1) members of IRSE and other engineering institutions, (2) non-members and (3) delegates' guests.
+Please note that prices will not include accommodation in or travel to Toronto.
+It is likely that there will be an optional trip to Niagara Falls for a small number of delegates prior to the main convention starting - details will be sent in the booking confirmation details.

 Bursaries will be available to cover conference fees and some travel costs for those in their early careers in railway control and communication engineering.
-Details will be announced soon.
+Details will be announced when booking opens.